igorbenic/wp-sponsors/README.txt

 2. Add the widget to one or more sidebars and the images of your sponsors will show up there.

 == Changelog ==

+= 1.0.1 =
+* Fixed a PHP error when adding the widget for the first time
+* The "Show images" checkbox in the widget actually works now.

 = 1.0 =
 * Custom post type for Sponsors